 Speaking of Little America V...one of the DF-I winterovers was not exactly a contractor, but an experienced filmmaker working for Walt Disney--Lloyd Beebe (here is an August 2000 interview with Lloyd conducted by Brian Shoemaker for the Ohio State/American Polar Society oral history project).
 He produced a number of films for the Defense Department as well as for the Disney organization... including "The Seven Cities of Antarctica" which some of you may have seen (I have it on VHS but I can no longer find a public link).
 He was assisted by Elmo Jones, a Coast Guardsman who wintered at McMurdo but was also paid by the Disney organization.

 As the original temporary IGY-era program evolved into the continuing research program (CARP/USARP/USAP) that it is today, the Navy remained the primary support organization except for direct assistance to scientists and their missions in the field.
-One of the first private organizations that NSF looked to for research support was the Arctic Institute of North America (AINA), a binational Canadian-based nonprofit organization then headquartered at McGill University.
+One of the first private organizations that NSF looked to for research support was the Arctic Institute of North America (AINA), a binational Canadian-based nonprofit organization then headquartered at McGill University in Montreal.
 AINA provided research support in many disciplines in both hemispheres during IGY, and afterward they sent geophysical researchers to Pole and other Antarctic stations (historical report on the AINA web site).
 For example, at right you see David L. Sylwester, the Arctic Institute of North America (AINA) aurora observer for the 1961 summer/winter, tending bean plants left over from a summer biology project (more information).
 Another of the first NSF contracting efforts after IGY was to arrange to provide cold-weather clothing (ECW) to scientists.
 This contract was with the American Geographical Society...who had truckloads of gear for issue to folks--at the Skyline orientation conference in Washington, DC.
 Grantees would have to arrange to get this ECW to Christchurch--typically as baggage on their commercial airline flight--and then get it back.
 For the more specialized assistance that was needed for some projects, NSF did what it still does now for some technically complex projects such as IceCube--it arranges with the research institution to include technical expertise, and field manpower in the project support grant.
 In the days before a resident support contractor, the research institution had to provide field assistants, laboratory supplies, camping equipment, and specialized vehicles.One example of this involved support of some of the major traverses beginning in 1959.
 The University of Wisconsin (yes, the same institution that now is the prime manager of IceCube) employed support personnel to organize and maintain the traverse equipment--including Jack Long, who wintered at McMurdo in 1960 preparing equipment for Crary's traverse to Pole the following year...during that winter Jack cajoled the Navy into building the "USARP Garage" (later known as the MEC) as a facility to work on the expedition Sno-Cats.
 (Above left, the traverse departs McMurdo on 10 December 1960; they would reach Pole on 12 February 1961.
 U. S. Navy photo from the Bulletin of the U. S. Antarctic Projects Officer, March 1961) Jack continued to work for the program until H&N received the first major support contract in 1968.

 Perhaps the first significant specific laboratory support contract was awarded to Stanford University in 1960--a 5-year contract to operate the biolab in McMurdo, and that year the facility, later known as the Eklund Biological Center, was doubled in size.
 This contract was assumed by North Star Research and Development Institute of Minneapolis, MN, in October 1965.
 I'm not clear how the selection process went for these small early contracts.
 Meanwhile, the first exclusive NSF Antarctic research vessel, a converted cargo vessel known as the USNS Eltanin, was placed in service in June 1962...operated by the U. S. Navy.